suurjaak/h3sed/README.md

 This program is based on unofficial information gathered from observation and online forums.

+The savegames of Shadow of Death and Horn of the Abyss are not mutually compatible.
+The program tries to auto-detect the version heuristically, but this detection does not guarantee a correct result.
-Always choose the correct game version.
+Always ensure the correct game version being selected.
 A wrong choice will result in file data being misinterpreted, and saving later version items or creatures to an earlier version savefile may cause the game to crash.